 (5) Professional development hours must have been obtained

-during the 12 months prior to the renewal period for which they are
+during the 24 month renewal period for which they are submitted.
+If

-submitted.
-If the hours were obtained during the license renewal month
+the hours were obtained during the license renewal month and are not

-and are not needed for compliance for that year, they may be submitted
+needed for compliance for that renewal period, they may be submitted

-the following year to meet that year's professional development requirements.
+the following renewal period to meet that period's professional development

-A professional development certificate may not be considered towards
+requirements.
+A professional development certificate may not be considered

-fulfilling the requirements for more than one renewal year.
+towards fulfilling the requirements for more than one renewal period.